 - Significant Damages to the Rental Units – In the event of significant damages to the rental units, the tenant is yet again granted the leeway to move out before the expiration of the lease.
 These damages may arise from natural disasters, wear and tear, and fire outbreaks.

 - Anything Goes – Lastly, some states give the landlord and the tenant the freedom to initiate the termination without any valid reason.
-This has to happen within 30 days or 60 days advance.
+This has to happen within 30 days or 60 days in advance.
 It is definitely in your best interest to ascertain whether yours indeed is eligible for such a privilege.

 Below are the strategies the tenant has to follow to affect the termination after the issuance of the notice of the termination of the lease agreement:

-- Invoke financial hardship – If your inability to pay the rent is occasioned by the loss of job or savings, you may think of invoking the financial hardships.
+- Invoke financial hardship – If your inability to pay the rent is occasioned by the loss of a job or savings, you may think of invoking financial hardships.
 This way, your landlord may opt to release you peacefully rather than opt for forceful evictions.

 - Claim domestic violence – As a last measure, you may also claim domestic violence.
-Some states actually allow the tenants to breach the lease agreements without necessarily suffering any penalties.
+Some states actually allow the tenants to breach the agreements without necessarily suffering any penalties.
 Do not hesitate to invoke the same when caught between a rock and a hard place.

-Most states allow for the penalization of the tenant or landlord who violates the lease agreement before the same has expired.
+Most states allow for the penalization of the tenant or landlord who violates the agreement before the same has expired.
 Mostly, the party in error is sued, and the corresponding damages are taken care of appropriately.